klapauciuz/databro/README.md

-# datamate
+# databro
-your mate for data manipulation - sorting, filtering, email extraction and so on<br>
+your bro for data manipulation - sorting, filtering, email extraction and so on<br>
 coming soon 🫡